mozilla/glean.js/documentation/src/content/docs/automatic_instrumentation/page_load_events.md

 });
 ```

-## Manual Page Load Events w/ Overrides
+## Page load event API

+Glean.js provides an API for collecting page load events as an alternative to
+automatic instrumentation.

 When to use the `GleanMetrics.pageLoad` API

-1. You are using an SPA framework that doesn't reload pages on navigation.
-2. You want to trigger page loads with custom data overrides.
+1. You want to trigger page loads with custom data overrides.
+2. You are using a framework that doesn't truly reload pages on navigation, like React.

+### Usage

 ```js
 import GleanMetrics from '@mozilla/glean/metrics';